triggerdotdev/trigger.dev/README.md

 To setup and develop locally or contribute to the open source project, follow our [development guide](./CONTRIBUTING.md).

-## Meet the Amazing People Behind This Project 🚀
+## Meet the Amazing People Behind This Project:

 <a href="https://github.com/triggerdotdev/trigger.dev/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=triggerdotdev/trigger.dev" />